 Smart city development is expected to generate a sizable amount of business in the post-pandemic world.
 According to research by Frost and Sullivan, the market value of smart city business opportunities will hit 2.46 trillion by 2025.
 The idea of enhancing a city with cutting-edge technology has been discussed for some time, but interest has increased exponentially over the past year due to the pandemic.

 One fact became apparent throughout the pandemic: cloud solutions drive business success and technological innovation.
 That’s why government institutions and city planners are ramping up cloud-driven infrastructures to enhance their cities’ smart initiatives.

 Smart city perks are not just about public Wi-Fi and electric car charging stations.
-These solutions are undoubtably useful, but COVID-19 has given governments and health officials one main priority: public safety.
+These solutions are undoubtedly helpful, but COVID-19 has given governments and health officials one main priority: public safety.

-Cloud solutions will be the key component to creating smarter and safer cities in the post pandemic world through seamless connection, real time data analytics, and instant communication.
+Cloud solutions will be critical to creating smarter and safer cities in the post-pandemic world through seamless connection, real-time data analytics, and instant communication.

 Learn more about Extreme Networks’ Cloud Managed Networking Solutions.